dotnet/docs/docs/standard/collections/when-to-use-generic-collections.md

 - <xref:System.Collections.ObjectModel.Collection%601> is the generic class that corresponds to <xref:System.Collections.CollectionBase>. <xref:System.Collections.ObjectModel.Collection%601> can be used as a base class, but unlike <xref:System.Collections.CollectionBase>, it is not abstract, which makes it much easier to use.

-- <xref:System.Collections.ObjectModel.ReadOnlyCollection%601> is the generic class that corresponds to <xref:System.Collections.ReadOnlyCollectionBase>. <xref:System.Collections.ObjectModel.ReadOnlyCollection%601> is not abstract, and has a constructor that makes it easy to expose an existing <xref:System.Collections.Generic.List%601> as a read-only collection.
+- <xref:System.Collections.ObjectModel.ReadOnlyCollection%601> is the generic class that corresponds to <xref:System.Collections.ReadOnlyCollectionBase>. <xref:System.Collections.ObjectModel.ReadOnlyCollection%601> is not abstract and has a constructor that makes it easy to expose an existing <xref:System.Collections.Generic.List%601> as a read-only collection.

 - The <xref:System.Collections.Generic.Queue%601>, <xref:System.Collections.Concurrent.ConcurrentQueue%601>, <xref:System.Collections.Immutable.ImmutableQueue%601>, <xref:System.Collections.Generic.Array%601>, <xref:System.Collections.Concurrent.ConcurrentArray%601>, <xref:System.Collections.Immutable.ImmutableArray%601>, <xref:System.Collections.Generic.SortedList%602>, and <xref:System.Collections.Immutable.ImmutableSortedSet%601> generic classes correspond to the respective nongeneric classes with the same names.